ClassicPress/ClassicPress/tests/phpunit/data/plugins/wordpress-importer/src/readme.txt

 1. Go to the Tools -> Import screen, click on WordPress

 == Changelog ==

+= 0.8 =
+* Update minimum WordPress requirement to 5.2.
+* Update minimum PHP requirement to 5.6.
+* Update compatibility tested-up-to to WordPress 6.1.
+* PHP 8.0, 8.1, and 8.2 compatibility fixes.
+* Fix a bug causing blank lines in content to be ignored when using the Regex Parser.
+* Fix a bug resulting in a PHP fatal error when IMPORT_DEBUG is enabled and a category creation error occurs.
+* Improved Unit testing & automated testing.

 = 0.7 =
 * Update minimum WordPress requirement to 3.7 and ensure compatibility with PHP 7.4.